Best Internet for Seniors in 2024

 • Hughesnet: Although its plans are pricey compared to fiber and cable internet providers, HughesNet provides excellent coverage for individuals living in remote or rural areas.
 A two-year contract is required when purchasing, but it’s well worth having satellite internet in your home when other internet options are limited.

-• Optimum by Altice: One of few internet providers that offers no-contract internet plans, Optimum by Altice provides internet plans with adequate speed.
+• Optimum: One of few internet providers that offers no-contract internet plans, Optimum provides internet plans with adequate speed.
 Its plans come with unlimited data, allowing you to surf the internet without fear of data overage fees.
 However, it doesn’t have a strong reputation for keeping current customers happy, as some reported experiencing slow speeds after being with the provider for some time.

-• T-Mobile 5G Home Internet: T-Mobile 5G Home Internet offers one plan with one price and no hidden fees.
+• T-Mobile 5G Home Internet: T-Mobile 5G Home Internet offers plans starting at $60 per month (with AutoPay) and no hidden fees.
 While we do like that, it’s limited in not only alternative internet plans but also speeds, which are dependent on various factors.
 It’s still a great alternative if you live in a rural area with no access to wired internet providers.

 • Verizon Fios: As a fiber internet provider, Verizon Fios offers lightning-fast gigabit speeds, but the downside is its availability.
 Plans with faster speeds are also more expensive, which may deter folks who are looking for gigabit internet on a budget.